kitten-science/kitten-scientists/docs/current/docs/development/development.md

     1. Does the script load at all?
     1. Are settings restored to expectation?
     1. Are settings saved when they are changed?

+1. Last checks!

+    1. Does anything need to be committed?
+    1. Are all remote changes merged?
+    1. Did `make pretty` run one last time?

 1. Create a tag for this version: